aminemelkaoui/bbc_crawling_scrapy_mongodb_ec2/README.md

-              http://54.242.186.78/headline_report/<key> 'research keywords in article report ' http://54.242.186.78//headline_text_full/<key> 'research keywords in article title' thank you for the time you spend reading and examining my project
+              http://54.242.186.78/headline_report/<key> 'research keywords in article report ' http://54.242.186.78//headline_text_full/<key> 'research keywords in article title' thank you for the time you spend reading and examining my project NB:"the data is not all cleaned because it’s a warehousing scraping and i didn't scrap all the data from the website because it’s just a preview challenge and I didn't automate scraping because I'm sure it's recommended to do it using kafka technology"